 If you tried this recipe for Cod Fish Tacos, please do me the honor of rating and reviewing it below.
 More ratings mean this recipe can be found more easily by other readers like you!

-For more delicious menu inspiration, be sure to follow me on InstagramPinterestFacebook, or YouTube.
+For more delicious Mexican recipe inspiration, order my new cookbook, Muy Bueno Fiestas, and be sure to follow me on InstagramPinterestFacebook, or YouTube.
 You can also get first access to all of my new content by signing up for my email newsletter.

-three fish tacos with coleslaw in a red plate and chips and salsa on the side
+three cod fish tacos with coleslaw in a red plate and chips and salsa on the side.

 overhead shot of a round red platter with three cod fish tacos, a side of tortilla chips, salsa verde and sliced limes